pingcap/docs-cn/v2.1/how-to/troubleshoot/tidb-lightning.md

 **Cause 2**: The table is too complex.

 Every additional index will introduce a new KV pair for each row.
-If there are N indices, the actual size to be imported would be approximately (N+1) times the size of the mydumper output.
+If there are N indices, the actual size to be imported would be approximately (N+1) times the size of the Mydumper output.
 If the indices are negligible, you may first remove them from the schema, and add them back via `CREATE INDEX` after import is complete.

 **Cause 3**: Lightning is too old.